vigyaat-yo/FIRST-REPO/README.md

 # FIRST-REPO
-This is my first GIT Repository
+This is my first GIT Repository.
+Author - Vigyaat Mohan